lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/check-before-you-apply.md

 * if a policy or legal framework determines a user’s access to the service
 * the life event that triggered the need for the service
-* other services the user is using or has been signposted from - we can link services together so that the user does not need to
+* other services the user is using or has been signposted from - we can link services together so the user doesn't need to
 * if the user is left with a clear understanding of the end to end application requirements and timeframes in the flat content page
 * if the user knows application requirements, such as documents needing to be uploaded when moving onto the apply pattern
 * an appropriate timeframe to commit to if the service falls outside of a statutory timeline to respond to the user